rocky-linux/documentation/docs/books/nvchad/install_nvchad.md

 ### :material-timer-cog-outline: Bootstrap

-Before starting the bootstrap, the installation will offer us the installation of a base structure (*template chadrc*) for our further customizations:
+Before starting the bootstrap, the installation will offer us the installation of a base structure (*template chadrc*) for our further customization:

 > Do you want to install chadrc template? (y/n):